ebxebx/42sg_miniRT/README.md

 AI was used for referencing, concept clarifications, visualisation and formula explanations

 ---

 ## 🌱 Final thought

-The surprise was that wrong math doesn't necessary crash, it renders quietly wrong: a stretched sphere, a cross product whose swapped arguments happened to cancel out and look correct until a new scene exposed it.
-To debug, we added in tools(keys,axis) to help us visualise to find the bug, before we analysed the code.
-The geometry only clicked once we saw it spatially and understanding that made the project easier. ✨
+We were surprised when our wrong math didn't crash the program but rendered quietly wrong: a stretched sphere, a swapped cross product that cancelled out and looked right until a new scene exposed it.
+Chasing bugs like that made the math feel real: vectors and dot products turning into shadows, highlights, a sphere that actually looks round.
+The closer we followed light's actual behaviour, the more real the render looked, and the more we understood exactly what the math was trying to show us. ✨